fhinson/divhacks/README.md

 7. Discuss with technical mentors if you want to do more.

+## What to submit at the end of hacking

+At the end of hacking, each team is required to submit the following materials to the IBM judges:

+- A link to your projects with completed source codes on [github.com](github.com), including  a README.md file that instructs people how to repeat your results (what steps to run in order to obtain results for which task).
+- A presentation file (either PPT or HTML or Words or PDF or whatever you like) that documents your findings, rationals, and conclusion.
+This should contain enough details for people to judge the quality of your final project deliverables.

+Some selected teams may be asked to make a presentation on their project findings as well.
+This will be decided after all submissions are done and before the final announcement of the winners.

+## Judging criteria

+Here are a few things we're looking for when judging the submissions:

+- The quality of codes to accomplish the tasks
+- The number of tasks accomplished
+- The quality of ways to show the task results - including convincing data, plots, visualization
+- The clarity of the presentation

 ## Questions
 Please contact one of the on-site IBM technical mentors.
 Happy Hacking!